 The powertrain likely in question is the 2.3-liter turbocharged EcoBoost unit with a 10-speed automatic transmission combined with an electric motor to deliver 270 kW (362 hp) and 502 lb.-ft (680 Nm) of torque.
-This will reportedly be an all-new Plug-in Hybrid system which hasn’t featured on a Ford vehicle till date.
+This will reportedly be an all-new Plug-in Hybrid system that hasn’t featured on a Ford vehicle to date.
 Hence, it will be different from the 3.0-liter and 2.5-liter PHEV systems on the Ford Explorer and Ford Escape SUVs.
 Whether this drivetrain has commonality with the upcoming Ford Bronco Hybrid remains to be seen.

 The T6.2 Ford Ranger will lend its chassis and internal components to Volkswagen for the next generation VW Amarok.
 VW will clearly differentiate (visually and otherwise) the Amarok from the Ranger, and the VW Group acknowledged that there wouldn’t have been a successor to the Amarok had it not been for the collaboration with Ford.
-Ford will also manufacture the next gen Amarok at its Silverton plant in South Africa from 2022.
+Ford will also manufacture the next-gen Amarok at its Silverton plant in South Africa from 2022.

 Ford Ranger Hybrid FAQ

 What is the Ford Ranger Hybrid release date?

 The Ford Ranger Hybrid is expected to launch in the USA in 2023, following the global introduction in 2022.

 Which pickup trucks would rival the Ford Ranger Hybrid?

 The new Ford Ranger Hybrid will rival the Chevrolet Colorado, Toyota Tacoma, and Nissan Frontier on price.